 Welcome to Partners!

-Twenty five years ago, the Minnesota Governor's Council on Developmental Disabilities created a ground-breaking, innovative training program called Partners in Policymaking® to teach parents and self-advocates the power of advocacy to change the way people with disabilities are supported, viewed, taught, live and work.
+In May 1987, the Minnesota Governor's Council on Developmental Disabilities created a ground-breaking, innovative training program called Partners in Policymaking® to teach parents and self-advocates the power of advocacy, and change the way people with disabilities are supported, viewed, taught, live and work.
 On the 25th Anniversary of the Partners program, celebrated on May 10, 2012, in addition to celebrating the occasion, it was important to recognize that important issues had been confronted and dramatic changes had been made.
 At that time, there were 21,000 Partners graduates in the United States and 2,000 Partners graduates internationally.

 Forms for Getting Started

 Partners in Making Your Case: Learn the critical skills to be an effective advocate for positive public policy changes that affect individuals with developmental disabilities and their families.